-Summer Mission Opportunities
+Summer Ministry Opportunities

 Are you ready for summer?
 The projects below offer significant opportunities for Christians in healthcare training to experience true Christian community, integrate your faith in healthcare and serve Christ by serving others.